vmware/powershell-module-for-vmware-cloud-foundation-password-management/docs/documentation/functions/Update-EsxiAccountLockout.md

 ## Description

-The `Update-EsxiAccountLockout` cmdlet configures the account lockout policy on ESXi.
+The `Update-EsxiAccountLockout` cmdlet configures the account lockout policy on an ESX host.
 The cmdlet connects to SDDC Manager using the `-server`, `-user`, and `-pass` values:

 - Validates that network connectivity and authentication is possible to SDDC Manager